 Skyrim is still the reigning champion of the Gamer Poop series, coming in at 10 episodes as of the beginning of June 2014.
 The closest competitor is Mass Effect 3, at 7 episodes.

 The Honest Trailers team put together one of their trailers for this game, as seen here.
-This troper's favorite part is the narrator declaring that playing the Dragonborn DLC just to be able to ride dragons is "Worth It"!
+One good part is the narrator declaring that playing the Dragonborn DLC just to be able to ride dragons is "Worth It"!